-Invoice factoring is a financing service provided by factoring companies.
-Invoice factoring works by selling your open invoices to a factoring company in exchange for immediate cash.
+Invoice factoring is a financing solution that works by selling your open invoices to a factoring company in exchange for immediate cash.

 Businesses choose to work with factoring companies for a variety of reasons, but the most common denominator is the need for consistent cash flow.
 Factoring companies eliminate the wait and wondering of when you’ll get paid by paying you immediate cash on your invoices.